Penn Station Access: Beginning of construction

 On January 24, 2025, Metro-North solicited a sole source procurement for up to 16 Siemens Charger locomotives from Siemens to operate service on Penn Station Access.
 The order would be done as an option order to an existing order.
 In February 2025, the MTA Board was to vote on an option order for 13 dual-mode Charger locomotives, with an option for two additional locomotives for $304.9 million.
 These locomotives will be powered using both AC Pantographs to operate under catenary and battery power, which is a modification to Siemens' existing design for Tier 4 diesel-electric dual mode locomotives.
 If the option is approved, the cars would be delivered between January 2029 and July 2030.
 It will also vote on a proposal to use a request for proposals (RFP) instead of competitive bidding to procure coach cars to be used for PSA to ensure full fleet availability and to replace Metro-North's Center-Door and End-Door coach cars.

 In October 2025, MTA officials stated that the completion of Penn Station Access could be postponed to 2030 because Amtrak officials had refused to give MTA workers access to the Hell Gate Line during most weekends.
 At the time, the MTA said that three of the four stations could still open as early as 2027 if Amtrak agreed to expedite the work, but that the Hunts Point station would still be delayed.
 If Amtrak agreed to expedite the work, temporary platforms could be installed at the three stations until the project was completed.
-In response, Amtrak officials promised to study the feasibility of allowing a small number of Metro-North trains to use Penn Station from 2027 onward.
+In response, Amtrak officials promised to study the feasibility of allowing a small number of Metro-North trains to use the Penn Station Access routing from 2027 onward.